CodeWithOz/PersonalPortfolio/README.md

 # Personal Portfolio #
 Welcome to my personal portfolio :smile: :wave:.
-I expect to update this repo with some frequency, to reflect some of the work I have performed since the previous update.
+I expect to update this repo with some frequency to reflect some of the work I have performed since the previous update.
 I also expect to one day move the contents to my own personal website, at which point I will likely stop updating this repo.